 Nobody wants to lose a good thing!
 You’ve invested your time and money, offered the most up to date amenities possible, and leased your property.
-Now, by learning these 6 things a USA landlord can do to keep their tenants happy, you can build a reliable and hassle-free stream of steady passive income for years to come.
+Now, by learning these 6 things a Stockton landlord can do to keep their tenants happy, you can build a reliable and hassle-free stream of steady passive income for years to come.

 Empty units from unhappy tenants will eat away at your bottom line.
 With an average 54% rate according to the National Center for Housing Management, turnovers of your rental properties can mean added time and costs for cleaning or repairs.
 In addition to the headaches of interviews and necessary checks on applicants, you’ll need to open your wallet to cover advertising.

 You’ll want to take excellent care to ensure that the routine upkeep and maintenance of your property is your habit, encouraging the same from your tenants.
 Likewise, you’ll want to jump into action immediately whenever they report an issue.
 If no one answers when you call, you eventually give up trying.
 This is a bad scenario when it could mean potentially thousands in damage that can occur.
 Additionally, early discovery will likely decrease the chances of greater property damage and overall expenses.

 Life happens!
 As in life, landlords can profit by treating everyone fairly.
 Be responsible for maintaining respectful and courteous relationships.
 Be responsive by keeping an open line of communication.
 Patience can pay off in the long run by keeping a prized Stockton tenant happy.